SeekND/SBSViewer/README.md

 ---

 ## What it does
+SBS Image Mode
+Load an existing side-by-side 3D image (from Owl3D, 3D cameras, etc.):

-- **XREAL / AR Glasses mode** — One tap fullscreen SBS.
-Image fills the entire 3840×1080 display correctly.
+## XREAL Glasses — One tap fullscreen.
+Image fills the 3840×1080 display correctly.
 No zooming, no fiddling.
-- **Wiggle 3D** — Rapidly alternates left/right eye views to create depth perception on any screen (no glasses needed).
+Wiggle 3D — Alternates left/right to create depth perception (no glasses needed).
-- **Anaglyph** — Red/cyan 3D for classic 3D glasses.
+Anaglyph — Red/cyan mode for classic 3D glasses.
-- **Cross-eye** — Free-viewing mode for those who can cross their eyes to fuse stereo pairs.
+Cross-eye — Free-viewing for stereo pair fusing.

-## How to use

-### On XREAL glasses

-1. Open the page
-2. Plug in XREAL glasses via USB-C
-3. Put glasses in SBS mode (long-press brightness+ ~3 sec until chime)
-4. Load your SBS image
-5. Tap **"View on XREAL Glasses"** → fullscreen fills the display
-6. Tap to exit

-### On any screen (no glasses)

-1. Open the page in any browser
-2. Load your SBS image
-3. Choose **Wiggle 3D** or **Anaglyph**
-4. Adjust speed with the slider (wiggle mode)
+## Regular Photo Mode
+Load any normal photo — AI estimates depth and converts it to 3D:

+## Parallax — Move your mouse to look around the scene (like a 3D window).
+Wiggle / Anaglyph — Same glasses-free modes as SBS.
+XREAL Glasses — Generates an SBS pair from the depth map for fullscreen viewing.

+## AI Depth Model
+The "Regular Photo" mode uses Depth Anything V2 Small (~100MB) running directly in the browser via transformers.js.
+The model downloads from HuggingFace CDN on first use and is cached in the browser — subsequent uses load instantly.
+Nothing is stored on GitHub.
+Hosting on GitHub Pages

 ## Technical notes

-- Single HTML file, zero dependencies, zero build step
-- All processing happens client-side (images never leave your device)
-- Works offline once loaded
+Single HTML file, zero dependencies, zero build step All processing happens client-side (images never leave your device) Works offline once the AI model is cached
+Depth estimation takes 2–5s on PC, 5–15s on phone
-- Anaglyph uses optimized luminance-based red/cyan separation
+SBS generation uses pixel-shifting with disocclusion hole filling Anaglyph uses optimized luminance-based red/cyan separation
-- Wiggle speed is adjustable (50ms–500ms interval)

 ---